Foundation of the company1933 -1944

 Death of Karl Hehl

 In 2010, Senior Partner Karl Hehl dies at the age of 87.
-For more than six decades, his influence as a technical specialist was decisive in shaping the family-run business, and, with his brother Eugen, turning ARBURG into a global leader in injection moulding technology.
-He was always one step ahead of his time with his ideas and technical solutions.
+For more than six decades, his influence as a technical specialist was decisive in shaping the business, and, with his brother Eugen, turning ARBURG into a global leader in injection moulding.

 ARBURG Plastic Freeforming (APF)